Your Exchange Server infrastructure needs to stay up to date because of vulnerabilities, new features,…

 PS C:\> Get-ADGroupMember -Identity "SG_Azure_A" | ForEach-Object {Add-ADGroupMember -Identity "SG_Azure_B" -Members $_.distinguishedName}

 Do you want to copy members from one distribution group to another AD group?
-The only thing you need to change is the source and target AD groups.
+You only need to change the source and target AD groups.

 Verify target AD group members